-- Adhere to PEP8 coding standards whenever possible.
-This can be eased via the pep8 or flake8 tools, the latter of which in particular will give you some useful hints about ways in which the code/formatting can be improved. - Make sure your code is compatible with Python 2.7, 3.3, and 3.4 see our compatibility cheatsheet for more details. - Add docs and tests for your changes.
+- Adhere to PEP8 coding standards.
+This can be eased via the pycodestyle or flake8 tools, the latter of which in particular will give you some useful hints about ways in which the code/formatting can be improved.
+If you are relying on your editor for PEP8 compliance, note that the line length specified by PEP8 is 79 (excluding the line break). - Ensure your code is compatible with the latest Python 2.7 and 3.x releases see our compatibility cheatsheet for more details. - Add docs and tests for your changes.
 Undocumented and untested features will not be accepted. - Run all the tests on all versions of Python supported by Pelican to ensure nothing was accidentally broken.